 What should I do if my cat is ill?

 If your cat is sick and exhibiting any of the symptoms listed above, it's critical to bring them to the veterinarian as soon as possible.
-At Diablo View Veterinary Hospital, we have an in-house laboratory and onsite pharmacy to provide your pet the care they need.
+At Diablo View Veterinary Medical Hospital, we have an in-house laboratory and online pharmacy to provide your pet the care they need.